Rosewood1985/ai-sports-edge/memory-bank/decisionLog.md

 - Allows for testing of React Native specific accessibility features
 - Can be tailored to the specific needs of the project
 - Provides a consistent approach to accessibility testing

+## Unified Admin Dashboard Implementation (May 22, 2025)

+### Decision: Use Next.js for Admin Dashboard

+**Context:**
+We needed to create a unified admin dashboard that would work alongside the existing React Native admin screens.
+The dashboard needed to be web-based for easier access by administrators.

+**Options Considered:**

+1. Create a React Native Web implementation
+2. Use Create React App
+3. Use Next.js
+4. Use a different framework (Vue, Angular, etc.)

+**Decision:**
+Use Next.js for the admin dashboard implementation.

+**Rationale:**

+- Next.js provides server-side rendering for better performance
+- Built-in API routes simplify backend integration
+- TypeScript support is excellent
+- File-based routing simplifies navigation structure
+- Built-in optimizations for production builds
+- Strong community support and extensive documentation
+- Integrates well with Tailwind CSS for styling

+### Decision: Use SWR for Data Fetching

+**Context:**
+We needed a data fetching strategy that would provide a good user experience with real-time updates and caching.

+**Options Considered:**

+1. Use React Query
+2. Use Apollo Client
+3. Use SWR
+4. Create custom data fetching hooks

+**Decision:**
+Use SWR (stale-while-revalidate) for data fetching.

+**Rationale:**

+- Provides automatic revalidation and refetching
+- Built-in caching with configurable strategies
+- Optimistic UI updates for better user experience
+- Error handling and retry mechanisms
+- Created by Vercel, the same team behind Next.js
+- Lightweight compared to alternatives
+- Simple API that's easy to use and understand

+### Decision: Implement Shared Authentication System

+**Context:**
+We needed an authentication system that would work with both the web admin dashboard and the existing React Native admin screens.

+**Options Considered:**

+1. Create separate authentication systems
+2. Use Firebase Auth directly in both platforms
+3. Create a custom authentication service
+4. Use a third-party auth provider

+**Decision:**
+Implement a shared authentication system using Firebase Auth with custom JWT tokens.

+**Rationale:**

+- Firebase Auth is already used in the React Native app
+- JWT tokens can be used across platforms
+- HTTP-only cookies provide better security for web
+- Shared middleware simplifies authorization logic
+- Consistent user experience across platforms
+- Reduces duplication of authentication code
+- Simplifies user management

+### Decision: Use WebSockets for Real-time Updates

+**Context:**
+The admin dashboard needed real-time updates for critical data like fraud alerts and system status.

+**Options Considered:**

+1. Use polling with regular API calls
+2. Use Firebase Realtime Database
+3. Use WebSockets
+4. Use Server-Sent Events (SSE)

+**Decision:**
+Implement WebSockets for real-time updates.

+**Rationale:**

+- Provides true real-time bidirectional communication
+- More efficient than polling for frequent updates
+- Can be used for both data updates and notifications
+- Works well with the existing backend infrastructure
+- Scales better than Firebase Realtime Database for admin use cases
+- Socket.io provides a robust implementation with fallbacks
+- Can be integrated with the existing notification system

+### Decision: Convert React Native Components to Web Equivalents

+**Context:**
+We needed to maintain a consistent UI between the web admin dashboard and the React Native admin screens.

+**Options Considered:**

+1. Create completely new web components
+2. Use React Native Web
+3. Convert React Native components to web equivalents
+4. Use a UI library like Material UI or Chakra UI

+**Decision:**
+Convert React Native components to web equivalents.

+**Rationale:**

+- Maintains consistent styling and behavior
+- Allows for platform-specific optimizations
+- Simpler than using React Native Web
+- More flexible than using a third-party UI library
+- Preserves the existing component hierarchy
+- Enables sharing of business logic between platforms
+- Follows the atomic design principles already in use